Where is the Atacama Desert? A Guide to South America's Driest Place

 The largest desert in South America is the Patagonian Desert, spanning parts of Argentina and Chile.

-3. Where is the Atacama Desert located?
+3. Where is the Atacama Desert located? (in a map of south America)

 The Atacama Desert is located in northern Chile, South America.
 It stretches along the Pacific coast for about 1,000 kilometers (620 miles), nestled between the towering Andes Mountains to the east and the Chilean Pacific Ocean coast range to the west.

-4. How do I get to the Atacama Desert?
+5. How do I get to the Atacama Desert?

 Most visitors fly into Calama Airport and then transfer to San Pedro de Atacama, the main tourist hub in the region.